MetzinAround/practical-classroom-workshop/course/fork.md

  5. Choose a visibility level.
  6. Click Fork.

- Note: You will not be able to pull or push repositories until you [add an SSH key](https://docs.gitlab.com/ee/administration/get_started.html#authentication) to your profile.
+ Note: You will not be able to pull or push repositories until you <a href="https://docs.gitlab.com/ee/administration/get_started.html#authentication" target="_blank">add an SSH key</a> to your profile.
 We won't work locally in this workshop so you don't need to do this now.

 **Steps:**
 1. **IMPORTANT:** Remove the fork relationship.